 Coaches must be 21 to apply and must be certified by AGFC to participate in the program.
-Contact program coordinator Chuck Woodson to learn more.
+Contact the AYSSP program coordinator to learn more.
 Forms are available for the Practice Log, Shotgun Checkout, Trap Machine Checkout, Trap Machine Grant Application and Tournament Score Sheet.

 The Coach Application/Background Check Form must be completed, notarized and mailed to the AYSSP Coordinator when applying for an AYSSP coach position.
 An Arkansas State Police background check will be run on every applicant who is not an active Hunter Education Instructor on file with the AGFC.